jefffhaynes/XBee/README.md

     args.Node.SampleReceived += (node, sample) => Console.WriteLine("Sample recieved: {0}", sample);
 }

-// open the connection to our coordinator await controller.OpenAsync("COM3", 9600);

 // now discover the network, which will trigger the NodeDiscovered callback for each node found await controller.DiscoverNetwork();